At a glance…

 Volunteers are accommodated in a series of home-stays run by local host families.
 Staying with a family gives you an opportunity to immerse yourself in the Indian way of life, meet local people, eat local food, speak the local language and engage in local customs and traditions.
 Living is comfortable and you will have access to electricity, WiFi and running hot water.

 Three meals are provided per day.
 Indian food is tasty and diverse, and volunteers can expect to experience a myriad of flavors and meals during their home-stay experience.
 Breakfast will consist of bread, eggs, porridge and paratha.
 Lunch and dinner meals are typically vegetarian and includes vegetables, lentils or beans, rice and chapatti.
 Sometimes chicken and mutton curry are served.
 There is filtered drinking water available at the homestays.
-If you have any dietary requirements, please let us know when you apply for the program so we can discuss this with you.
+If you have any special dietary requirements, please let us know when you apply for the program so we can discuss this with you.
 However, you should not expect to eat as you normally do at home.
 The local team will do their best to suit your dietary requirements, but as a volunteer, there is a need to be flexible.
 If you wish to supplement some of your meals with home comforts, there are basic kitchen facilities available to use.

 During the weekends, volunteers have free time to relax or take the opportunity to explore Dharamsala or other areas in India, such as Amritsar, McLeod Ganj, or Andretta.
 Volunteers can arrange travel once in Dharamsala, however if you are planning an extended trip within 4 weeks of your arrival, it is a good idea to look at train tickets in advance and consult a travel agent from your home-town to discuss travel options.